omdevteam/om/docs_src/documentation_advanced_documentation.rst

    processing.
 There is no fixed path.
 Often the information is broadcasted to a graphical interface via a network socket, but this is not an obligatory path at all.
    The information could also be, for example, printed on the console.
-If the developer wants to stream data outside of the OnDA monitor, OnDA provides utilities for this in the *onda.utils.zmq_monitor* module.
+If the developer wants to stream data outside of the OM monitor, OM provides utilities for this in the *om.utils.zmq_monitor* module.

 There is a fourth method that can be implemented by the developer.
-This is optional: if the developer does not implement this method in the Processing Layer, OnDA uses the default implementation from the Processing Layer:
+This is optional: if the developer does not implement this method in the Processing Layer, OM uses the default implementation from the Processing Layer:

 4. **end_processing**: this function is executed when the monitoring program finishes